MomentaiBro/frontpage/README.md

 LALIHO!
 My name is Alexader 🌻 but please call me Xan.
 </br>
 </br>
-I'm a software engineer with a passion for front-end web development.
-My background in the anthropology and education
+Forever curious and ready to learn something new, I'm a software engineer with an exuberant personality and a passion for putting humanity **back** into the tech field one project at a time!
+I'm inspired by my love for helping others, collecting stories, and those little moments where a code hasn't been working all day and you FINALLY figure it out.
 </div>
 </br>
 </br>

-## About Me :
+## Facts About Me :

 <img hight="500" width="300" alt="IMG" align="right" src="./assets/Girl-with-a-Pearl-Earring-1665-Johannes-Vermeer.jpeg">